xvik/gradle-use-python-plugin/src/doc/docs/guide/plugindev.md

 See `CliUtils.hidePipCredentials` for an implementation example (using regexps).
 Most likely, implementation would be the same in your case.

+## Docker

+You don't need any additional actions to support docker: python execution will be performed either in docker or on local python, based on task configuration.

+!!! note
+    All absolute paths in commands would be replaced automatically to match docker container locations

+!!! warning
+    There is no way now to run on windows containers (due to testcontainers restriction), but plugin implements this support *for the future*.

-## Call docker in task
+### Call docker in task

 In case of docker there might be a need to execute docker command directly.
 For this, `BasePythonTask` contains `dockerExec` method.

-For example, `CleanPython` task have to use it because on linux docker would create environment as root user, and it would not be possible to remove it outside of docker:
+For example, during development there was a `CleanPython` task which used it to run deletion inside docker container (later it was replaced by chown calls, but still a good example):

 ```groovy
 @TaskAction